Skip to main content

 • Private Law Practice, 14 years

-• 9 years in elder law, probate litigation, trust and estate administration, and estate planning
+• 9 years in elder law, probate litigation, trust and estate administration, estate planning, mental health proceedings, and criminal defense.

-• Deputy District Attorney, First Judicial District, Colorado, 6 years
+• Deputy District Attorney, First Judicial District of Colorado, 6 years

 • Law Clerk for the Honorable Henry A. Politz, Fifth Circuit Court of Appeals, 2001-2002